syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Getting-Started.md

 ## Assemblies deployment

-Below table describes, list of assemblies required to be added in project when the Spreadsheet control is used in your application.
+Below table describes, list of assemblies required to be added in project when the [WinForms Spreadsheet](https://www.syncfusion.com/winforms-ui-controls/spreadsheet) control is used in your application.

 <table>
 <tr>